vixitor/self-design-git/README.md

 ## decide not write binary, write just strings and integers
 ## solve the problem add same file twice, it will not add the same file again, but update the content hash in index
 ## doing it in a bruteforce way,read index every add time and compare every thing, recreate objects every time
+# in commit, bruteforce over index and find file path and hash we want
+## decide not to write binary, but just write string